Flights to Amsterdam for Sightseeing

 The Van Gogh Museum houses almost 800 pieces of Van Gogh's art and sketches as well as works by his friends and contemporaries and hundreds of letters written by Van Gogh to Theo.
 The Rembrandt House Museum is a collection of Rembrandt's art in the house where he actually lived and created them.

-Book a flight to Amsterdam and take the opportunity to visit the several museums in Amsterdam highlighting the plight of the Jewish people during World War II, the most poignant of these being Anne Franhuis, Anne Frank's House.
+Take the opportunity to visit the several museums in Amsterdam highlighting the plight of the Jewish people during World War II, the most poignant of these being Anne Franhuis, Anne Frank's House.
 This small house is where Anne Frank and her family hid during the Second World War and is a moving reminder of the struggle of the Jewish people.
-The museum on site includes several artefacts including the original diary written by Anne Frank.
+The museum includes several artefacts including the original diary written by Anne Frank.

 Discovering Amsterdam's Unique Culture